-Secondly and more important, attempts to cull the weeds result in uprooting and discarding the wheat as well.
+Secondly, and more important, attempts to cull the weeds result in uprooting and discarding the wheat as well.
 In this era of superpower 'intervention' and in a time of unbounded political speaking with forked tongues, this has come to be called "collateral damage", a euphemism for the accidental killing of civilians who happened to be living next door to where the anti-aircraft gun used to be situated, before it and ten houses around it and the occupants of those houses were transformed into a smoking crater.
 We have smoking craters in the church also - they are those empty spots in the pews resulting from a similar overzealous application of spiritual weapons against perceived impurity.
 The message in the parable and in the interpretation is clear: the danger of driving away the faithful in purity-seeking pogroms is not worth the benefit.
 "Leave them grow together", the master says.

-"But what about the weeds?" people still ask.
-How quickly we all want to rush into rules and regulations and proscriptions against this and that.
+"But what about the weeds?", people still ask.
+How quickly we all want to rush into rules, and regulations, and proscriptions against this and that.
 I guess it's because rules are easier than having to think.
 It's so much easier to set up a list of "don'ts" than it is to explore how the love of God in Christ can be displayed in any particular situation or to any particular person.
 It's so much easier to exclude those we think are weeds, isn't it, even if it does reveal a gaping lack of trust in God in our own faith?
-The only plausible reason I can think of for culling the 'weeds' from a congregation is a fear that somehow their 'evilness' will rub off on us and we will fall prey to their wiles and guiles, but that is an implicit statement that we do not believe that God will support, sustain and protect us in our faith and even an implicit denial of the effectiveness of God's grace in us.
-To be sure, there are rare occasions when we need to protect ourselves and the church from deliberately divisive or dangerous behaviour by individuals, but all too often the drive for perceived purity causes many who are really wheat to be uprooted and burnt by exclusive and hurtful behaviour from people of faith within the church.
+The only plausible reason I can think of for culling the 'weeds' from a congregation is a fear that somehow their 'evilness' will rub off on us, and we will fall prey to their wiles and guiles, but that is an implicit statement that we do not believe that God will support, sustain and protect us in our faith, and even an implicit denial of the effectiveness of God's grace in us.
+To be sure, there are rare occasions when we need to protect ourselves and the church from deliberately divisive or dangerous behaviour by individuals, but all too often the drive for perceived purity causes many who are wheat to be burnt by exclusive and hurtful behaviour from people of faith within the church.

 And if the injunction from the master to let the wheat and the weeds grow together to avoid collateral damage isn't enough reason, the third and final reason certainly should be.
-"The Son of Man will send his angels and they (emphasis mine) will do the weeding" - in short, "it's not your job", says the Son of Man.
+"The Son of Man will send his angels, and they will do the weeding" - in short, "it's not your job", says the Son of Man.
 Both in the parable and in the interpretation it is abundantly clear that the job of sorting out who is wheat and who is weed is not ours, but is reserved for Christ himself.
-(Thank God!)
-If half the effort that people put into trying to justify arbitrary definitions of what makes someone a weed would instead go into sowing the good seed, the church and the kingdom would be a fuller and more robust crop.
+(Thank God!!)
+If only those who huddle in their lonely corner of the field trying to keep the weeds out could hear this injunction from the one sent by God to sow the good seed.
+If half the effort that goes into trying to justify arbitrary definitions of what makes someone a weed would go into sowing the good seed, the church and the kingdom would be a fuller and more robust crop.